 Programs whose external accreditors require program objectives should state these clearly as the knowledge or abilities that students are expected to demonstrate after completion of the program.

-A complete and valid Academic Assessment Plan must be emailed to the Academic Assessment Committee at ayaac@uaa.alaska.edu in accordance with the requirements of the Academic Assessment Handbook.
-Note: Academic boards do not evaluate the Program Student Learning Outcomes or Academic Assessment Plan; however, the Academic Assessment Plan must be complete, approved through the Dean, and submitted to ayaac@uaa.alaska.edu for review by the Academic Assessment Committee when a new program is submitted to the academic boards.
+A complete and valid Academic Assessment Plan must be emailed to the Academic Assessment Committee at uaa.aac@alaska.edu in accordance with the requirements of the Academic Assessment Handbook.
+Note: Academic boards do not evaluate the Program Student Learning Outcomes or Academic Assessment Plan; however, the Academic Assessment Plan must be complete, approved through the Dean, and submitted to uaa.aac@alaska.edu for review by the Academic Assessment Committee when a new program is submitted to the academic boards.
 Following AAC review of the Academic Assessment Plan, an informational item is sent to the Faculty Senate.

 If this action requires notifying NWCCU, refer to their website at www.nwccu.org.